 Metabolism, Food and Drink: To have a healthy diet is important at any age.
-With increasing age however, the metabolism slows down.
+With increasing age, however, the metabolism slows down.
 To keep energetic, healthy and prevent common diseases balancing our diet makes sense.
-Hydration play such an important role to how your food is digested, and your overall ability to flush out waste.
+Hydration plays such an important role in how your food is digested, and your overall ability to flush out waste.
 What you drink is of course also a factor.

-- Drink a minimum of 1,5 litres of water per day, and include green tea, matcha, and raw juices too.
+- Drink a minimum of 1,5 liters of water per day, and include green tea, matcha, and raw juices too.
 Keep alcohol to a minimum.

 - Practice portion control, especially after your 50s as the metabolism slows down.
 As you get older Omega 3, Vitamin D, Calcium and other vitamins and minerals play an increasingly important role.
-Get your heath check up to find out what your needs are and adjust with food — rather than will supplements if possible.
+Get your health check-up to find out what your needs are and adjust with food — rather than will supplements if possible.

 - Reducing sugar and salt is equally important and a challenge for many.
 However, to keep your dishes balanced and yummy you can use honey or dried fruits in cooking, rather than sugar — and anchovies paste, sundried tomatoes or soya sauce instead of salt.

-Exposure, Wrinkles and Circulation: Your skin becomes more apparently aged as exposure to sun, cold and environmental stresses take their toll.
-To move, moisturise and keep your circulation going is essential, as is a healthy diet.
+Exposure, Wrinkles, and Circulation: Your skin becomes more apparently aged as exposure to sun, cold and environmental stresses take their toll.
+To move, moisturize and keep your circulation going are essential, as is a healthy diet.
 Protecting ourselves against sun rays is essential to avoid skin cancer.
-In cold weather we need proper clothing, gloves and shoes to protect joints, bones and help.
+In cold weather, we need proper clothing, gloves, and shoes to protect joints, bones, and help.

 - Slow tissue oxidation with antioxidants.
 What happens to an apple if you cut it and leave it?
 It turns brown, right?
-That is oxidation—the same thing that happens to your tissues and organs, unless you add antioxidants in the form of plenty of fruits and vegetables.
-Try our this top ten list: Best Anti-Oxidant Fruit and Vegetables
+That is oxidation—the same thing that happens to your tissues and organs unless you add antioxidants in the form of plenty of fruits and vegetables.

-- To have a regular fitness schedule with aerobic and anaerobic exercises built in promotes circulation, cell regeneration and carries numerous anti-ageing health benefits.
+- To have a regular fitness schedule with aerobic and anaerobic exercises built in promotes circulation, makes you glow inside and out, and carries numerous anti-aging health benefits.

-- Use moisturisers to feed the skin.
-Exfoliate and use cream for the face, body and more exposed parts such as elbows, knees, feet and hands.
-Make sure to choose known brands, and age-appropriate ones as the skin’s needs changes with age.
+- Use moisturizers to feed the skin.
+Men too need it – for more read here.
+Exfoliate and use a cream for the face, body and more exposed parts such as knees, feet, and hands.
+Make sure to choose known brands, and an age-appropriate ones as the skin’s needs changes with age.
 Always protect yourself against sun exposure.
 Dermatologists recommend using a sunscreen with at least SPF 30.
-Try the recommended exfoliation products, facial and body moisturisers and sun creams below.

 - Cold and damp weather requires thinking too.
 Use protective clothing, beyond the standard coat.
-Get the new materials that ward off humidity, like Under Armour and Houdini.
-If there is snow and ice, forget vanity and wear appropriate shoes to avoid bone breaks and nasty falls.
-Good brands include Icebugs and Merrell.
+Get the new materials that ward off humidity.
+If there are snow and ice, forget vanity and wear appropriate shoes to avoid bone breaks and nasty falls.

-- Circulation makes the blood flow, and promotes healthy skin.
-In addition to exercise, a daily body brushing will see you glow, and feel (and look) much better as it aids skin regeneration and circulation.
+- Circulation makes blood flow and promotes healthy skin.
+In addition to exercise, a daily body brushing will see you glow, and feel (and look) much better as it promotes skin regeneration and circulation.

-- Enjoy saunas and steam baths that helps you metabolically, increases circulation as well as deep cleanses you.
-Always moisturise afterwards.
+- Enjoy saunas and steam baths that help you metabolically increases circulation, as well as deep-cleanses you.
+Always moisturize afterward.

-Memory, Cognition and Stress: The brain is capable of producing new brain cells at any age, so significant memory loss is not an inevitable result of ageing.
+Memory, Cognition, and Stress: The brain is capable of producing new brain cells at any age, so significant memory loss is not an inevitable result of aging.
 But just as it is with muscle strength, you have to use it or lose it.
 Your lifestyle, health habits, and daily activities have a huge impact on the health of your brain.
-Stress can impact your life, and the premature ageing process too.
-The impact of chronic stress can result in anxiety, insomnia, high blood pressure and a weakened immune system.
-It can also contribute to health conditions such as depression, obesity and heart disease.
+Stress can impact your life, and the premature aging process too.
+The impact of chronic stress can result in anxiety, insomnia, high blood pressure, and a weakened immune system.
+It can also contribute to health conditions such as depression, obesity, and heart disease.

 - Be socially active, participate in cultural events, read books, take part in voluntary work, take up a hobby.
-In other words: balance your life so you can keep a healthy work — life schedule.
-This also includes parenthood, domestic chores and retirement.
-You deserve to have what is ‘just yours’.
-Me-time will keep your mind / body balanced, and you will be a happier person.
+In other words: balance your life so you can keep a healthy work-life schedule.
+This also includes parenthood, domestic chores, and retirement.
+You deserve to have what is ‘just yours’, and will keep your mind/body balanced and you will be a happier person.

-- Do cross word puzzles, sudoko and mind teasers to keep your memory activated.
+- Do crossword puzzles, sudoku and mind teasers to keep your memory activated.

-- Deal with health issues and get regular check ups.
+- Deal with health issues and get regular check-ups.
 Address life events, and don’t pretend your emotions will go away by themselves.
-Do not hesitate to seek counselling when you need it.
+Do not hesitate to seek counseling when you need it.
 If you feel that your memory or cognition — or that of a loved one — is faltering know to seek help.

 - Explore your world.
 Travel to see, learn and absorb as much as you can.
 Get to know your town, and your country — you will be surprised how much you do not know.
 This will enhance your ability to not judge, to accept and open your mind, and create beautiful memories for life.

 - Practice empathy and use your experience to reach out to others.
-This improve your relationships, and will come back to you when you need it.
+This improves your relationships and will come back to you when you need it.

 - Practice mindfulness and learn how to be emotionally intelligent to ward off stress, and enable a greater sense of calm and wellbeing.